 “Wait, so, why did you give your baby up?” is never something I like to hear.
-Aside from the cringe-worthy term “give up,” it is so hard for me to explain to people something so intensely personal as why I am a birth mother.
+Aside from the cringe-worthy term “give up,” it is so hard for me to explain to people something so intensely personal as to why I am a birth mother.
 But it’s a fair question: I come from a family that supports me emotionally and financially, and I clearly love the child I bore.
 So why would I choose to place my baby for adoption?
+Here are some reasons I chose adoption.

 1. I was not prepared to raise a child.